talorlik/ldap-2fa-on-k8s/application/README.md

 Using EKS Auto Mode provides:

 - Automatic ALB provisioning via Ingress annotations
-- No need to manually configure AWS Load Balancer Controller
+- No need to manually install or configure AWS Load Balancer Controller
-- Simplified IAM permissions (handled automatically)
+- Simplified IAM permissions (handled automatically by EKS)
 - Built-in EBS CSI driver (no manual installation needed)
+- IngressClassParams support for cluster-wide ALB defaults (scheme, ipAddressType)
+- Direct integration with EKS cluster (no separate controller pods)

+### Network Policies

+The Network Policies module enforces security at the pod level:

+- **Secure Ports Only**: Pods can only communicate on encrypted ports (443, 636, 8443)
+- **Namespace Isolation**: Policies apply to all pods in the `ldap` namespace
+- **DNS Required**: DNS resolution is allowed for service discovery
+- **External Access**: HTTPS/HTTP egress is allowed for external API calls
+- **Default Deny**: All other ports are implicitly denied

+This provides defense-in-depth security, ensuring that even if a pod is compromised, it can only communicate on secure, encrypted ports.